-- 1. the average of the annual performance fees as percentages of the average annual Net Asset Value of the Fund for the five years to 31 March 2018; plus - 2. all other fund charges (excluding transaction costs) as a % of the average Net Asset Value for the year ending March 2018.
+- the average of the annual performance fees as percentages of the average annual Net Asset Value of the Fund for the five years to 31 March 2020 (being the last trading day of the scheme year); plus - 2. all other fund charges (excluding transaction costs) as a % of the average Net Asset Value for the year ending March 2020.